-- First instalment, to be paid before 20 March; - Second instalment, to be paid before 20 June; - The third instalment, to be paid before 20 October.
+- First instalment, to be paid before the 20th of March; - Second instalment, to be paid before the 20th of June; - The third instalment, to be paid before the 20th of October.

 Each instalment is calculated at the rate of 30 % of the CIT relating to the last closing period.